WFLD: Sports programming

 From 1985 to 1989, WFLD also aired NBA games featuring the Chicago Bulls.
 Through the same agreement that resulted in that station obtaining the White Sox rights, WGN-TV acquired broadcast rights to the Bulls as Reinsdorf (a Chicago-area attorney and real estate investor) owns both franchises.

 Through Fox's primary rights to the National Football Conference (NFC), the station has aired most Chicago Bears games since the network acquired partial television rights to the National Football League (NFL) in 1994.
 On April 22, 2008, the Bears announced a deal with WFLD to become its official broadcast partner.
 Consequently, in addition to already carrying most regular season and select preseason games through Fox, it began airing preseason games through the team's syndication service as well as other Bears-related programming during the NFL season including the pre-game and post-game shows Bears Gameday Live (on Sunday mornings) and Bears GameNight Live (which follows The Final Word on Sunday evenings).
 Other team-related programs were added through the deal including WFLD-produced secondary pre-game show Fox Kickoff Sunday (which debuted in 2010; not to be confused with Fox NFL Kickoff, which due to Bears Gameday Live, airs on WPWR instead) and the feature/interview program Inside the Bears (which debuted in 2013).
 On October 17, 2017, WFLD announced that it had renewed its Bears rights through the 2022 season.
 Since 2018, WFLD has, through Fox, then through Amazon Prime Video, also aired any Bears games that are part of the Thursday Night Football package.
+Per its agreement with the Bears, the team's preseason contests take priority over other programming, even leading a Cubs game picked up by Fox for its Baseball Night in America package to air on WPWR.

 News operation

 WFLD news staff at the 69th Annual Peabody Awards in 2010, at which the station's news department won for its reporting on the beating death of Derrion Albert.

-WFLD presently broadcasts 56 hours of locally produced newscasts each week (with 10 hours each weekday and three hours each on Saturdays and Sundays); in regards to the number of hours devoted to locally produced news programming, it is the second-highest news programming output of any station in the Chicago market, behind independent station WGN-TV (which runs 70 1/2 hours of newscasts each week).
+WFLD presently broadcasts 67 1/2 hours of locally produced newscasts each week (with 12 hours each weekday, 3 1/2 hours on Saturdays and four hours on Sundays); in regards to the number of hours devoted to locally produced news programming, it is the second-highest news programming output of any station in the Chicago market, behind WGN-TV (which runs 70 1/2 hours of newscasts each week).
 Unlike most Fox affiliates in large markets, WFLD does not seem to carry evening newscasts on weekends.